BATS Global Markets: Notable officers

 Eric Swanson was Senior Vice President, General Counsel, and Secretary.
 He joined as General Counsel in January 2008.

 In 2014, company president William O'Brien disputed assertions in the book Flash Boys: A Wall Street Revolt.
-He was quoted in The New York Times as saying about the book's author, "Michael Lewis clearly has a blind side, as we’ve just discovered".
+He was quoted in The New York Times as saying about the book's author, "Michael Lewis clearly has a blind side, as we've just discovered".
 O'Brien was "referring to a previous work by the journalist", the paper reported.
 O'Brien and Lewis engaged in a "heated debate" on a live CNBC broadcast relating to high-frequency trading, in the first days of the book's release and after an appearance by Lewis on 60 Minutes.

-Six months after the company's merger with Direct Edge, O'Brien stepped down as president of the company, and was replaced by CEO Joe Ratterman, who resumed the position of dual CEO/president (a position he previously held from June 2007 through January 2014).
+Six months after the company's merger with Direct Edge, O'Brien stepped down as president of the company, and was replaced by CEO Joe Ratterman, who resumed the position of dual CEO/president, after previously holding the position from 2007 to 2014.